 D. Color correct print

-A final exam is administered based upon color and technical black and white manipulation.
+The final exam is based upon color and technical black and white manipulation.

 XI.
 Other Course Information